 Where Do I Register My Houston Business?

-All companies that transact business in Houston are required to register either with the Secretary of State or a county clerk’s office.
+Texas businesses that operate in Houston are required to register either with the Secretary of State or a county clerk’s office.
 Where you register will depend on whether you’re starting an incorporated business (like an LLC or corporation) or an unincorporated business (like a sole proprietorship or general partnership).

 What’s the difference between an incorporated and unincorporated business?